 When you give them the resources that they need and help them get exposure to senior leadership, that makes more sense than getting into an opportunity elsewhere.
 This would make me want to stay where I am appreciated for all the diversity I bring to the table, which is a critical piece in this equation.

-Q: What do you identify as the first step businesses should take in creating a culture of diversity and inclusion across the entire organization?
+Q: What do you identify as the first step businesses should take in creating a culture of diversity, equity and inclusion across the entire organization?

 A: It is important for an organization to understand where they are.
 Oftentimes, they believe they are very diverse and don’t realize it until they look at their statistics and numbers.
 I would encourage organizations to include as many diverse voices in the conversation as possible because you can’t have one dimensional voices all around the table.